 Gold and Silver kiosks were separated into two large rows, and players were able to choose which version they wanted to try.
 Playtime was limited to around 10 minutes.

 - The intro to the game was fairly similar to the final version, with Pikachu running, Jigglypuff singing, Lapras Surfing, and Charizard sptting fire.

-- The first town in the demo was not named in personal accounts, but its description resembles the picture of Silent Hills.
+- The first town in the demo was not named in personal accounts, but images of it resemble a larger, revised version of Silent Hills.
 It consisted of the player's house, Oak's lab, and a Pokémon Center.
 Players could meet the rival, watch a news story about Professor Oak, and leave the town by going west.
 The first route had Pidgey, Rattata, Pikachu, Marill, Sunflora, Ledyba, Hoppip, and Girafarig in the grass.

 - The next area was a forest dungeon, similar to Ilex Forest.
 Caterpie and Metapod could be found in the grass.
 Various trainers could be fought in this area; each trainer had either Paras, Snorlax, Clefairy, Meowth, or Slowking.
 Trainers were given individual names, like in the final, and their trainer classes included Bug Catcher, Lass, Schoolboy, and Beauty.

 - There is a gate at the end of the forest (perhaps the building with "GATE" above its doors, seen in screenshots) and the rival stands in front of it.
 If the player talks to the rival, the demo ends.

 - According to visitor accounts, night and day had been implemented, along with Pokémon encountered only at night, and the real time clock also was functioning.
 When the event lasted into the evening, players returned to the game demo to find new Pokémon.

 Battles were briefly showcased in surviving footage.
 Most of the battle interface is the same as the final.